mapsync/scottsville-advisory/site/content/post/city-offices-closed-labor-day.md

 ---
 Monday’s trash will be picked up on Tuesday, along with regular Tuesday customers.

+The City bus will not be running Monday, but back on schedule Tuesday morning starting at 7:00 am.

 Any questions, call the Mayor’s office at 270.237.3238.

 Have a safe and enjoyable holiday weekend!!